 Café Guarany (here) is a classy, old-school café and restaurant with servers in tuxedos and live Portuguese fado music on weekend evenings.
 It was also a good quiet, spacious place to pull up a table and sit down for break.
 Plus, I think the best pastel de nata I tried was here.
 (Don’t ask how many of these egg-custard-in-a-flakey-shell pastries I ate in two days.)

-Cantinho do Avillez (here) is a little restaurant (recommended by the host at my guesthouse) from a Michel-star-winning Portuguese chef.
+Cantinho do Avillez (here) is a little restaurant (recommended by the host at my guesthouse) from a Michelin-star-winning Portuguese chef.
 The €12.50 lunch menu was full of delicious local flavors (but no hotdogs).
-Everything was fresh and surprisingly not too fancy.
+Everything was fresh and unique and surprisingly not too fancy.
 Overall, a perfect lunch stop.

 Having eaten a total of one of these “sandwiches,” I am no more an expert on Porto’s francesinha than on Gaia’s port wine… But I think the sandwiches are a bit overrated.